 How will I be taught, and will there be any work outside the class?

-You will be taught through a range of techniques including short lectures, demonstrations, practical exercises, group and individual assistance.
+You will be taught online via Zoom using a range of techniques including short lectures, demonstrations, practical exercises, group and individual assistance.

 Homework might be set to inspire your work but is not compulsory.

 Are there any other costs?
 Is there anything I need to bring?